openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 type DNSRecordSpec struct {
   // <snip>

-  // managementPolicy denotes the current policy applied on the dns record.
+  // dnsManagementPolicy denotes the current policy applied on the dns record.
   // Records that have policy set as "Unmanaged" are ignored by the ingress
   // operator and should be managed at the discretion of the cluster admin.
   //
   // +kubebuilder:default:="Managed"
   // +kubebuilder:validation:Optional
   // +kubebuilder:validation:Enum=Managed;Unmanaged
-  // +optional
-  ManagementPolicy DNSManagementPolicy `json:"managementPolicy"`
+  DNSManagementPolicy DNSManagementPolicy `json:"dnsManagementPolicy"`
 }

 // DNSManagementPolicy is a policy for configuring how the dns controller